CAUTION: It is not possible to self-diagnose

 symptoms of SCDS are, therefore, similar to the symptoms of Meniere's

-tumor, usually (but not always) very small, on the eighth cranial
+usually (but not always) very small, on the eighth cranial (auditory and

-(auditory and vestibular) nerve; usually treatable by surgical removal
+vestibular) nerve; usually treatable by surgical removal or by radiation

-or by radiation therapy, but some permanent loss of hearing and other
+therapy, but some permanent loss of hearing and other consequences may result.

 provides more detail than does CT.
 Acoustic neuromas are also